Chapter 8 Formatting properties

 print(target = "static/reports/example_fp_par_1.docx")

-With package ‘officedown’ you also can add an object made with fp_par
+With package ‘officedown’ you also can add an object made with fp_par in a paragraph and

 the paragraph will be formatted with the defined properties: